likaSKH/ixdf-questions/README.md

     7. Correct logging and error handling is really important, so I make sure to implement logging mechanisms, which later will help to pinpoint problems and bottlenecks.

     9. Database optimisation is also crucial, I always implement indexes where it is needed, make sure to add correct constraints.
 Also one important issue I keep an eye on is N+1 query problem.

+10. **Could you please send us a sample of some production code you have written and are particularly proud of or find intriguing?
+Please also explain why you are proud of this code or why you find it interesting**

+    **>>** The code snippet I'm providing today is not technically complex and doesn't apply bitwise logic.
+However, I'm really proud of it because it represents a fragment of the code that replaced a large chunk of the original code while I was rewriting the project, as mentioned in question 5 (example 2).
+The problem here was undocumented legacy code, which took a long time to declutter.
+After reinforcing relations and fetching necessary data, I was able to remove unnecessary calculations, loops, and database calls within loops entirely.
+The main challenge was not writing this code; the main challenge was reducing something massive to this streamlined form. please note that becuase of specific reasons I was not allowed to change anything in tables or names of colomns.

+    Fragment from getMonitors funtion

+        return Monitor::select(
+             'idMonitor',
+             'label',
+             'active',
+             'serial',
+             'category'
+         )
+         ->with(['virtualmonitors' => function($query) {
+             $query->where('quadrante', 1)->with('strategies');
+         }])
+         ->whereHas('snaipoint', function ($query) use ($csmfCode) {
+             $query->where('csmfCod', '=', $csmfCode);
+         })->get();

+    Fragment from MonitorController:

+        return response()->json(
+            Cache::remember(
+                CacheKey::MONITORS_LIST->value,
+                CacheTime::HALF_HOUR->value,
+                fn() => $this->monitorService->getMonitors(Auth::User()->csmfCod)
+            )
+        );